enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 # Building the Wild Rydes Backend Components Layer

-In this module, you will deploy backend application components to AWS.
-These backend components include several AWS Lambda functions, two API Gateway Endpoints and DynamoDB Global Tables.
+In this module, you will deploy backend application components to 2 AWS Regions (Ireland and Singapore).
+These backend components include 3 AWS Lambda functions, 2 API Gateway Endpoints and DynamoDB Global Table per Region.
 You will also create the IAM polices and roles required by these components.

 There are two ways to complete this module, *Console step-by-step